GTurtlex/HS1511-PROJECT/README.md

 # HS1511-PROJECT

+# TODO LIST
+1. Create struct for Game.c - Lucca - Thursday
+2. Finish testGame.c - Alistair - Saturday
+3. Start on Game.c? - Zac - Saturday

+# HOW TO USE GIT
 To set up a local copy of the git repository cd to where you want it and type:

 git clone https://github.com/CTCH-HS1511-TUTE/HS1511-PROJECT.git